SDoehren/day-night-cycle/README.md

 As a result I will continue to develop Day Night Cycle for my own games and will release updates as and when but to reiterate Day Night Cycle should be seen as unsupported going forwards.

-V10 support is planned but could be 2023.

 ## Install

 Available on the Forge and via the module directory within Foundry.